cube3power/atsd/api/data/messages/insert.md

 * Entity name, source, type, severity, and tag names cannot contain non-printable characters.
 They are case-insensitive and are converted to lower case when stored.
 * Message text and message tag values are **case-sensitive** and are stored as submitted.
 * Field values are trimmed of leading and trailing non-printable characters including tab, line feed, and space.
 * Primary key of the message is composed of type, source, entity, severity, and time.
-Messages that have the same primary key but different values in other fields, such as message text or tags, are deduplicated by retaining only the last copy.
+Messages that have the same primary key but different values in other fields, such as message text or tags, are de-duplicated by retaining only the last copy.
 * The number of message tags cannot exceed 1024.

 Date limits: